false shamrock

 The newly potted plant can be placed in a sunny window.
 It will consume a lot of water during the growing season (4) and once new shoots appear, water only when the topsoil is dry.

-After 3 to 4 weeks, flowers will start to appear and continue to bloom profusely for several weeks.
+After 3 to 4 weeks, the flowering plant begins to appear and continues to bloom profusely for several weeks.
 It is best to start fertilizing during this period, once a month moving forward.

 You need not worry when the oxalis start to wither and the leaves to droop.
-The plant may go dormant during winter and during this time, watering should be put to a halt for a few months only resuming after the drying out period (2).
+Many false shamrock plants go into a dormancy period after the flowering period, which usually occurs in the summer.
+Watering should be put to a halt for a few months only resuming after the drying out period (2).

 Top Oxalis Varieties for Indoor Use